 The temporomandibular joints (TMJ) on either side of your face connect your jawbone to your skull.
 These joints allow you to open and close your mouth to speak, eat, and chew.
 At times, these joints can wear down, become damaged, or degenerate due to osteoarthritis.
 When this happens, you may experience persistent migraines and facial pain.
-At DFW Oral Surgeons, Dr. Shillingburg and his team can skillfully repair your joints to alleviate pain and restore your ability to eat and speak normally.
+At DFW Oral Surgeons, our dentists and their team can skillfully repair your joints to alleviate pain and restore your ability to eat and speak normally.
 Our team is happy to serve or nearby community of Bartonville, TX.

 What Are the Side-Effects of TMJ Disorder?